DoTheEvo/selfhosted-apps-docker/rustdesk/readme.md

 Install netcat and tcpdump on the docker host.

 * docker compose down rustdesk container so that ports are free to use
-* start small netcat server listening on whichever port we test<br>
+* start a small netcat server listening on whichever port we test<br>
   `sudo nc -u -vv -l -p 21116`<br>
   the `-u` means udp traffic, delete to do tcp
 * on a machine somewhere else in the world, not on the same network, try `nc -u <public-ip> 21116`

-If you start writing something, it should appear on the other machine, confirming that port forwarding works.<br>
+If you write something and press enter, it should appear on the other machine, confirming that port forwarding works.<br>
 Also useful command can be `tcpdump -n udp port 21116`<br>
 When port forwarding works, one should see heartbeat chatter,